zeromq/dafka/README.txt

   +-----------+     +-----------+
 [/diagram]

-### Missed messages
+### Missed records

-Consumer discover missed messages by receiving HEAD messages.
-In order to fetch missed messages consumer send a FETCH message to all connected stores and the producer to request the number of missed messages.
+Consumer can discover missed records by either receiving HEAD messages or receiving a MSG message with a higher offset.
+In order to fetch missed messages consumers send a FETCH message to all connected stores and the producer of that message to request the missed messages.

 [diagram]
                     +------------+